Las Vegas Captive Insurance Attorney

 Home / Captive Insurance

-For larger companies, finding an effective comprehensive insurance plan can prove difficult.
+For larger companies, finding an effective, comprehensive insurance plan can prove difficult.
 Within your industry and the services that you offer, you may be vulnerable to uncommon risks that typical insurance companies cannot handle well.
 It is possible that local insurance companies do not cover the specific areas that you need, and if they do, there may be prohibitive premium costs and tax implications that make it challenging to adequately protect your interests.
+If you are considering relocating your enterprise to take advantage of these benefits, consulting with a trusted Las Vegas business migration lawyers can streamline the transition.

-Creating a captive insurance company is an alternative solution for some business owners, but that route can be difficult to manage without professional help.
-Lobb & Plewe has extensive experience with helping companies form and maintain single or group captive insurance companies.
-We can also offer insight into how this risk-mitigation method can impact your, NV business.
+Creating a captive insurance company is an alternative for some business owners, but managing it without professional help can be difficult.
+As your trusted Las Vegas Captive Insurance Attorney, Lobb & Plewe has extensive experience helping companies form and maintain single- or group-captive insurance companies.
+We can also offer insight into how this risk-mitigation method can impact your NV business.

 What Is a Captive Insurance Company?